 If you are working under an employer, one tangible thing you can do today regarding how to maximize your income is to evaluate what opportunities you have for promotions, raises, and increasing your benefits.
 This may involve simply reading your company policies or setting up a meeting with upper management to review where you stand and what is required of you in order to move up.
 Some key questions to ask are:

 • If you have maxed out on possible promotions and find that there are no opportunities available to move up or increase your income, it is great to be aware now.
 You can decide if it’s time for a job or career change.
-Or, if your job provides excellent benefits you would like to take advantage of, for now, this can be a great time to start a side hustle.
-You would be amazed at how a side hustle can succeed so well that it can replace your income and beyond.
+Or, if your job provides excellent benefits you would like to take advantage of, for now, this can be a great time to start a side gig.
+You would be amazed at how a side gig can succeed so well that it can replace your income and beyond.
 The opportunities available these days, especially through social media and the internet, are endless.
-For example, all of my jobs can pretty much be considered side hustles.
-I am an Author and I am currently creating other digital products, I do accounting work for two companies, I blog, I create videos, and I am an Amazon affiliate.
+For example, all of my jobs can pretty much be considered side gigs.
+I am an Author and I am currently creating other digital products, I work in accounting and finance (I worked for two companies as an independent contractor at one point), I blog, I create videos, and I am an Amazon affiliate.
 I’m doing what I love so it doesn’t even feel like work!
 Bonus: all the while, I’m bringing in income from my passions!

 • If you have a job that provides excellent benefits, you are blessed.
 Take advantage of them!
 For example, if your employer offers 401K matching, MAX IT OUT!
 This is by far the best retirement investment opportunity.
 If you are not aware of what matching from your employer is, this means they will match the amount you contribute.
 For example, a previous employer of mine automatically provided a percentage of my income toward my 401K.
 On top of that, they matched any amount (up to a certain amount) that I put into my 401K.
 That means, my investment was doubled AND compounded with interest!
 Again, if your employer offers matching, MAX IT OUT!
 I can’t stress this enough!
 (I cover more on investments in another post.)
 Now that I made that clear, review with your employer what other benefits they provide.
 For example, some employers have certain tiers based on position, income, or seniority level.
 Within those tiers, they can provide varying benefits.
 For example, you may have to be in a certain tier to receive medical benefits.
 Whatever the case, making yourself aware of what your employer offers gives you the opportunity to maximize the benefits they provide.